 As lovers celebrate Saint Valentine´s Day, few will be gathering at his last resting place – which lies in Madrid – or at least part of him.

-However Claudius refused and instead condemned him to death, commanding that he “either renounce his faith or be beaten with clubs and beheaded”.
+Claudius was having none of this Christianity and instead condemned him to death, commanding that he “either renounce his faith or be beaten with clubs and beheaded”.

 St. Valentine’s remains were therefore deposited in the church situated on Calle Fuencarral in Madrid’s Chueca district, where they have lain since the late 1700s.

 The casket containing the relics of St. Valentine are neatly laid out in an 18th century ornamental casket where colourful ribbons decorate his presence.

 On the 14th of February a special mass is celebrated and lovers, new and old sign their names on a narrow strip of fabric whilst others renew their eternal affection and love for each other.

 The church is also a refuge and people from all walks of life blend in with the panhandlers and the homeless who shelter there.

 A complimentary breakfast is also served every day to those less fortunate.

 Indeed the 18th century Baroque style church has become a magnet for the homeless and hungry.